videolan/x265/doc/reST/cli.rst

 	logging.
 If a CSV file is being generated, debug level makes the log be per-frame rather than per-encode.
 Full level enables hash and weight logging. -1 disables all logging, except certain fatal errors, and can be specified by the string "none".
-Default: 2 (info)

 	0. error
 	1. warning
-	2. info
+	2. info **(default)**
 	3. debug
 	4. full

 .. option:: --csv <filename>

-	Writes encoding results to a comma separated value log file Creates the file if it doesnt already exist, else adds one line per run.  if :option:`--log-level` is debug or above, it writes one line per frame.
+	Writes encoding results to a comma separated value log file.
+Creates the file if it doesnt already exist, else adds one line per run.  if :option:`--log-level` is debug or above, it writes one line per frame.
 Default none